LLNL/ppo_and_friends/README.md

 ...
 ```

-See the `HumanoidLauncher` in `environments/launchers.py` for a more
+See `baselines/humanoid.py` for a more concrete example.
-concrete example.

 **OpenAI Gym**